danny0926/TCG/README.md

 # TCG-Threes!
 A 2048 like game : Threes!
-We use some heuristic functions to implement.
+Using heuristic functions to implement.

 ## basic usage
 Making the sample program.